Or Would You Rather Be a Fish?

 It’s All In the Touching

-Written February 19th, 2021 I may have mentioned before at some point that I was a fairly late bloomer to ‘books’.
+Written February 19th, 2021 I may have mentioned at some point before that I became a fairly late bloomer to the world of ‘books’.
 I certainly had no interest to read in high school, nor at any point through my teens in general.
-Most, if not all, of the books on my...
+Most, if not all, of the...

 Mozart’s Singing Violins

-Written March 26th, 2016 I will admit it now, before going any further that I know next to nothing about Classical music.
-It’s a genre that simply never found any traction in my aesthetic wheelhouse.
-Some twenty years ago, I stumbled across the great Cellist, Yo Yo Ma while...
+Written March 26th, 2016 I will admit it now, before going any further, that I know next to nothing about Classical music.
+The genre simply never found any traction in my aesthetic wheelhouse.
+Some twenty years ago, I stumbled across the great Cellist, Yo Yo Ma while watching a...

 A Dog, a Monk, and a Mystery

-Written February 11th, 2017 A number of years ago, perhaps as many as twenty-five or more, while reading one of my many books by Joseph Campbell, I stumbled across a line of thought that has stuck to me like Velcro from the moment it first crossed my eyes.
-Campbell...
+Written February 11th, 2017 Many years ago, perhaps as much as twenty-five or more now, while reading one of my many books by Joseph Campbell, I stumbled across a line of thought that has stuck like Velcro from the moment it first crossed my eyes.
+Campbell was speaking about...

 Let’s Be Clear